 You see, despite the constant mantra of “document everything,” it is possible for a manager to over document, especially if you have years of positive performance appraisals in your file.
 What frequently happens is that an employee receives a steady stream of positive appraisals from one manager.
 Then that manager retires, is transferred or gets promoted.
 Then a new manager comes in and is red hot to show the world what a great manager he or she is.
-Suddenly the new boss is putting a steady stream of documents into your file about everything little thing you do the slightest bit different than what the new boss wants (and the new boss can't explain what he or she wants when you ask).
+Suddenly the new boss is putting a steady stream of documents into your file about every little thing you do the slightest bit differently than what the new boss wants (and the new boss can't explain what he or she wants when you ask).
 And then, bam, the employee is fired.

-Looking back on the employee's documented history with the company shows a long paper trail of positive evaluations and no performance problems, followed by an intense burst of negative documentation, and then a sudden termination.
+A look back on the employee's documented history with the company shows a long paper trail of positive evaluations and no performance problems, followed by an intense burst of negative documentation, and then a sudden termination.
 This pattern does not look good for the employer or the new manager.

-7. Being Rude and Mean Spirited
+7. Being Rude and Mean-Spirited

 Yes, being rude and mean actually is a bad thing for bosses.
 I know it sure doesn't appear that way to many people, who feel like bully bosses get rewarded by company executives for ruining the careers of regular people.
-But consider this: the bully boss does not come across well in court.
+But consider this: The bully boss does not come across well in court.

 An employer can have the best case in the world, but if on the witness stand a supervisor comes across as a rude, insensitive jerk, then the jury simply will not want to depart from the golden rule.
 The jury will not do unto you what they would not a jury to do unto them.
-In other words, the jury is not going to want to bring back a verdict where the jerk wins and the kind, every day employee loses everything.
+In other words, the jury is not going to want to bring back a verdict where the jerk wins and the kind, every-day employee loses everything.

 Juries will almost always side with the person with the most sympathetic story, who also comes across as being honest and not fake.
 And it doesn't matter all that much what the law says, and I say that as a lawyer.

 I know this happens.
 The lawyers on both sides know juries act this way.
 That's why defense lawyers put on seminars for managers and tell the audience “Sure, it's not illegal to be a jerk, but it's not smart.
-Your employees can't sue you for being rude, but if you are rude it will help them win the discrimination and harassment claims that they can sue you for.
+Your employees can't sue you for being rude, but if you are rude it will help them win the discrimination and harassment claims that they can sue you for."

-So look at this point and spin it around; an angry vindictive employee will not get the sympathy of the jury, even if that worker WAS discriminated against.
-That’s why it’s so crucial that you always come across as the reasonable, levelheaded employee who was trying all along to do the right thing.
-Even if your boss isn't taking this advice (especially if you boss isn't taking this advice) you should.
+So look at this point and spin it around.
+An angry, vindictive employee will not get the sympathy of the jury, even if that worker was discriminated against.
+That’s why it’s so crucial that you always come across as the reasonable, level-headed employee who was trying all along to do the right thing.
+Even if your boss isn't taking this advice (especially if you boss isn't taking this advice), you should.

 8. Careless Statements to EEOC Investigators

 This is a secret way to get raw facts out of your employer, and you should use it to your advantage.
 And again, this trick is so powerful that defense attorneys go around training their clients to be really careful, to not respond to the EEOC on their own, and to always get company's attorneys involved early.
-If you boss is cocky enough to believe that he or she is always in the right, then your boss may be just the type to make all kinds of statements to an EEOC investigator that having nothing to do with your performance and make it look like you were terminated or retaliated against for nebulous, suspect reasons like “not a team player,” “attitude,” or “she just wasn't a good fit for our culture.”
+If you boss is cocky enough to believe that he or she is always in the right, then your boss may be just the type to make all kinds of statements to an EEOC investigator that having nothing to do with your performance and make it look like you were terminated or retaliated against for nebulous, suspect reasons like “not a team player,” “attitude,” or “not being a good fit for our culture.”